Quick answer: what type of balcony planter should you choose?

 - Consider total weight after watering — compost plus water can easily double the loaded weight.

-- Avoid drilling if you're renting unless your landlord has confirmed it's allowed.
+- Avoid drilling if you're renting unless your landlord has confirmed it's allowed — no-drill balcony planters are the safer default.

 - Think about wind exposure on higher balconies — detachable planters are easier to bring in during storms.